dpinerosp/introduction_to_algorithms_solutions/README.md

 # introduction_to_algorithms_solutions
-Introduction to Algorithms.
+Code solutions for the book Introduction to Algorithms.
 Third Edition.